-- Additions to heritage buildings should be constructed so that there is the least possible loss of historic materials and so that characterdefining features are not obscured, damaged, or destroyed. - 2.
-An addition should be clearly differentiated from the historic building so as to not confuse the old with the new but be compatible in terms of mass, composition, and colour.
+- Additions to heritage buildings should be constructed so that there is the least possible loss of historic materials and so that character-defining features are not obscured, damaged, or destroyed. - 2.
+An addition should be clearly differentiated from the historic building, but be compatible in terms of mass, composition, and colour.